cmvandrevala/more-than-equations/content/Computer Science/Course Resources/Lab Grading Rubric.md

 | 0 | Student has not accomplished the assignment-specific requirements as outlined in the problem statement. |
 | 1 | Student has partially completed the assignment-specific requirements as outlined in the problem statement. |
 | 2 | Student has fully accomplished the assignment-specific requirements as outlined in the problem statement. |

+## Extra Credit (Optional)

+At the bottom of each lab assignment is a set of extra credit opportunities.
+You can complete these optional add-ons for some extra credit points on your lab assignment.
+When you complete this extra credit, do not start the lab over from scratch.
+Instead, make additions / changes to your code and submit the final version of the with everything included.
+If you decide to complete multiple extra credit features for one lab, you will still submit ONE program with all of the add-ons implemented.

+Each extra credit for a lab is given a point value to indicate approximately how difficult it is.
+Roughly speaking, a quarter of a point is easy, half a point is moderate, and one or more points is difficult.
+It is your choice which problems / credits you want to complete.
+You are allowed to do multiple add-ons from a single problem.